charlesdaniels/shelldoc/README.rst

           --output OUTPUT, -o OUTPUT
                                 Output file for generated documentation, stdout by default.
+          --prefix PREFIX, -p PREFIX
+                                Output file is written into this directory, and file is named according to document title with / replaced with _.
+This is specifically intended to be used in conjunction with --titledepth for generating docs for Sphix or similar.
           --doctitle DOCTITLE, -t DOCTITLE
+                                Set document title, default is input filename --titledepth TITLEDEPTH, -d TITLEDEPTH
+                                Set the document title to it's basename prefixed with titledepth many parent directories (0 for basename only)
-                                Set document title, default is input filename --notoc, -n           Do not include ..contents:: in output --notitle, -e         Do not include the document title in output
+          --notoc, -n           Do not include ..contents:: in output --notitle, -e         Do not include the document title in output